 A decade later, rose hobbyist and Oregon Journal editor Jesse A. Currey lobbied city leaders to create a garden where hybrid roses from Europe could be protected from bombings during World War I. The Park Bureau green-lighted the idea in 1917 and rose hybridizers in England started sending over their precious plants the following year.

 City landscape architect Florence Holmes Gerke designed the layout of what became the International Rose Test Garden, along with an on-site amphitheater.
 The garden was dedicated in June of 1924 — and Florence was named the garden’s first rose curator.

 🌹 Full bloom

 Today, the 4.5-acre International Rose Test Garden is home to 10,000 rose bushes representing over 610 different varieties.
-It’s the oldest continuously operating public rose test garden in the US + one of the top free attractions in Oregon.
+It’s the oldest continuously operating public rose test garden in the US and one of the top free attractions in Oregon.
 The best time to visit is when the roses are blooming, from late May through October.